Is the World of Hyatt Business card worth the annual fee?

 Welcome offer

-New applicants for the World of Hyatt Business can earn 60,000 bonus points after spending $5,000 on purchases in the first three months from account opening, plus 1 free night at any category 1-4 Hyatt hotel after spending $15,000 on purchases in the first six months of account opening.
-This offer ends March 6.
+New applicants for the World of Hyatt Business can earn 60,000 bonus points and World of Hyatt Explorist status (through Feb.
+28, 2026) after spending $7,000 on purchases in the first three months from account opening.
+This offer is available through June 30.

-TPG’s February 2025 valuations peg World of Hyatt points at 1.7 cents each, making the bonus points worth $1,020.
+TPG’s May 2025 valuations peg World of Hyatt points at 1.7 cents each, making the bonus points worth $1,020.
+This is the regular amount of points offered on the card.

 The most straightforward way to use your World of Hyatt points is for hotel stays with World of Hyatt.
 These redemptions can include free night awards and Points + Cash payments.
 You can also redeem points for dining, spa or meeting credits, plus Find Experiences, rental cars and room upgrades.

 You can also top up your World of Hyatt account with 1:1 transfers from Chase Ultimate Rewards.
-If you don’t currently have an Ultimate Rewards-earning card, you may want to consider applying for one since those points are so flexible and valuable.
+If you don’t currently have an Ultimate Rewards points-earning card, you may want to consider applying for one since those points are so flexible and valuable.

 Related: 22 best Hyatt hotels in the world